srinivasrk/rabbitmq-kubernetes-prototype/job-handling/README.md

     Keep this terminal running.

-3. Worker is defined in ./worker-image/worker.py, it used PIKA to read messages from the rabbitmq service.
+3. Worker is defined in ./worker-image/worker.py, it uses PIKA to read messages from the rabbitmq service.
 The Dockerfile will create a image which can then be pushed to docker hub or google container registry.
     In another terminal
     ```
     # cd  worker-image